Cello is a highly scalable, fully-distributed array-of-octree

 branch of the Enzo parallel astrophysics and cosmology

 application.
-Enzo-P / Cello is currently funded by the National
+Enzo-P / Cello has been funded by the National

 Two fundamental differences between Enzo-P and Enzo are their AMR